BenSayers/amd-initializer/README.md

 This library is under early development and does not yet have a stable api.

+##Browser Support
+The following browsers are supported:

+- IE10, IE11
+- Firefox latest (Mac and Windows)
+- Chrome latest (Mac and Windows)
+- Safari latest (Mac)

+Browser support is ensured by running this projects tests on each supported browser.

 ##Installing
 amd-initializer declares itself as an AMD module.
 It has dependencies on any AMD loader, jquery and a library called skate.
 You need to ensure that the AMD dependencies `jquery` and `skate` will resolve in order for amd-initializer to work.